NC State defeated Clemson by a final score of 76-50 on 1/10/15. Photos by Greg Mintel and Kristy Shaefer.

 At Chattanooga, West played a key role in winning seven Southern Conference titles, and making eight postseason appearances, including five NCAA Tournaments.

-West will work primarily with the Wolfpack post players, as she did at UTC.
+West works primarily with the Wolfpack post players, as she did at UTC.
 Under her tutelage, Alex Anderson and Shanara Hollinquest were both named SoCon Players of the Year twice, and were each selected SoCon Female Athlete of the Year.

 In nine seasons with West on staff, the Lady Mocs earned 25 first-team All-SoCon selections.
 Additionally, UTC had five SoCon Tournament MVPs and 23 all-tournament selections dating back to 2004-05.